nengo/nengo.github.io/quickstart.rst

 Quick start guide
 *****************

-There is independent documentation for each Nengo project on the :ref:`documentation page <documentation>`.
+Start by

-This page provides a quick guide to running Nengo models.
+:doc:`downloading and installing Nengo <download>`.

 Running models
 ==============

-There are two ways to run Nengo models.
+Once you have Nengo installed, there are two ways to run Nengo models.
 They can be run either with the Nengo GUI, or they can be run with a Python interpreter.